RG050776/Cross-Domain-dashboard/README.md

 # Cross-Domain-dashboard
-Data from different clients are pulled daily and storing in our database
+Data from different clients are pulled daily and storing in CERNER SQL database